 Our group of three women were picked up at 9:45 PM, about the time I would have liked to go to bed.
 Especially when it’s cold outside.

-In total, three school-buses, including one filled only with Japanese tourists, drove from Whitehorse to a meadow – in the middle of what felt like nowhere – about 30 minutes away.
+In total, three school-buses, including one filled only with Japanese tourists, drove from Whitehorse to a meadow – in the middle of what felt like nowhere – about 30 minutes away from the city.

 In the meadow are a number of warming cabins.
 Each busload of tourists is assigned a cabin.
 You can spend as much or as little time in the cabin as you want.
 On cold nights with no Yukon northern lights they’re going to be full of people, though there’s a second cabin for each group for the overflow.
 Outside, there are roaring bonfires.

-While you’re waiting for the northern lights to show up you can sip on hot drinks, munch on cookies and chat with your friends or fellow guests.
+While you’re waiting for the northern lights in the Yukon to show up, you can sip on hot drinks, munch on cookies and chat with your friends or fellow guests.
 When they do make an appearance you’ll know it.
 Word will go out and in an instant everyone will be outside.